-Peru is just like any other normal country where there is delinquency but these people do not represent the majority of Peruvians.
+There is delinquency in Peru, like in other countries, but these people do not represent the majority of Peruvians.
 Yes, some places are dangerous and shouldn’t be frequented alone late at night, but just be careful and don’t take any unnecessary risks.
 In other words, don’t go there.

-Read carefully these few tips, and feel safe to travel all around this beautiful country full of pleasant surprises!
+Most people traveling to Peru feel safe and are able to travel without problems.
+Read these tips carefully and feel safe to travel around this beautiful country full of pleasant surprises.

 Traveling in Peru by bus

-When traveling by bus, choose wisely your company, and don’t always opt for the cheapest bus option.
+When traveling by bus, choose your company wisely, and don’t always opt for the cheapest bus option.
 Most of the long routes in Peru include going up and down very high mountains.
-If you choose the cheapest buses, you risk ending up with only one driver for an 8-hour long trip during the night!
-Moreover, the cheapest it is, the less comfortable you are going to be during the trip.
+If you choose the cheapest buses, you risk ending up with only one driver for an 8+-hour long trip during the night!
+Moreover, the cheaper it is, the less comfortable you are going to be during the trip.